lcharkiewicz/puppet-racktables/README.md

 # RackTables module for Puppet

 Puppet module to manage [RackTables](http://racktables.org/) installation.
-This module clones [git repository](https://github.com/RackTables/racktables) to demanded location, inits database (or leaves it for manual initialization via web) and provides simple vhost for apache (httpd) (and nginx in future).
+This module clones [git repository](https://github.com/RackTables/racktables) to demanded location, inits database (or leaves it for manual initialization via web) and provides simple vhost for apache (httpd) and nginx.
 Module installs necessary PHP dependencies.

 For an automated version default credentials are:
 login: admin